 Live a more responsible life with tips on beauty and culture to recycling and travel.
 Bonus: Celebrity news!

-Video: Get this week's green tips from Kristin Kreuk and Alexandra Paul.
+Video: Get your green tips from James Tupper and Maria Canals-Barrera.

 Pop-culture expert covers green celebrities, arts & culture.